 We’ll work with you one-on-one so that you can be on the road again either alone, using a white cane, or with a guide dog.
 We also work with your caregiver to best support them as a human guide.

 Techniques we can help teach you, and your guide:

-- Following or instructing a sighted guide, and grasp techniques
+- Grasp & Pace: Following or instructing a human guide, and ways to achieve balance;

-- Approaching and passing through doors and narrow spaces
+- Doors: Approaching and passing through doors and narrow spaces with control and confidence;

 Contact the Braille Institute Center nearest you and ask about Orientation & Mobility, Monday – Friday, 8:30 a.m. – 5 p.m.